pyeparse/pyeparse/README.rst

 A few things to make clear:

     * This package has alpha status and is only tested for the author's use cases.
-Contributions are welcome but at the moment we can't give strong support.
+Contributions are welcome but at the moment we can't provide strong support.

     * We tested the codes for different datasets and EyeLink devices.
 Still the parsing support will be limited to the cases we encountered.
 Reports and feedback are welcome.